tarakc02/rmapzen/cran-comments.md

 ## Resubmission
 This is a resubmission.
-I've updated URLs in the vignette, manual pages, and DESCRIPTION that were redirecting.
+I've updated a URL in NEWS.md that was redirecting.

 ## Test environments
 * local Mac OS 11.04, R 4.1.0